Minqi-Xu/RL_Project_drone/README.md

 ## Immediate Goal

-The first milestone is to train and evaluate a PPO agent that can maintain stable hover near a target position in simulation.
+The first milestone is to train and evaluate a PPO agent that can take off and maintain stable hover near a target position in simulation.

 ## Dependencies